-Arena Stage has nurtured and produced 22 productions that have had a life on Broadway, including Dear Evan Hansen (winner of the 2017 Tony Award for Best Musical); Sweat (winner of the 2017 Pulitzer Prize for Drama); The Velocity of Autumn (directed by Molly Smith); A Night with Janis Joplin; A Time to Kill; Steppenwolf Theatre Company's Who's Afraid of Virginia Woolf? (a co-production with Arena Stage); Looped; Next to Normal (winner of the 2010 Pulitzer Prize for Drama); 33 Variations; Execution of Justice; Accidental Death of an Anarchist; K2; Tintypes; The 1940's Radio Hour, Loose Ends: A History of the American Film: Zalmen, or the Madness of God: Boccaccio: Moonchildren: Raisin: Indians: and The Great White Hope.
+Arena Stage has nurtured and produced 22 productions that have had a life on Broadway, including Dear Evan Hansen (winner of the 2017 Tony Award for Best Musical); Sweat (winner of the 2017 Pulitzer Prize for Drama); The Velocity of Autumn (directed by Molly Smith); A Night with Janis Joplin; A Time to Kill; Steppenwolf Theatre Company's Who's Afraid of Virginia Woolf? (a co-production with Arena Stage); Looped; Next to Normal (winner of the 2010 Pulitzer Prize for Drama); 33 Variations; Execution of Justice; Accidental Death of an Anarchist; K2; Tintypes; The 1940's Radio Hour; Loose Ends; A History of the American Film; Zalmen, or the Madness of God; Boccaccio; Moonchildren; Raisin; Indians; and The Great White Hope.

 Arena Stage operates educational programs throughout the Washington metropolitan region that reach over 10,000 students each year, with much of the programming targeted specifically to the D.C. public school system.
-These educational experiences increase competencies in a variety of subjects, build basic skills of written and verbal communication, improve problem solving and critical thinking abilities and encourage teamwork.
-Arena Stage's community engagement department has also participated in five partnerships abroad, using the Voices of Now devised theater model to work with communities in Zagreb, Croatia; Chennai, Hyderabad, Kolkata, Mumbai, New Delhi and Patna, India; Lima, Peru; and Ljubljana, Slovenia
+These educational experiences increase competencies in a variety of subjects, build basic skills of written and verbal communication, improve problem solving and critical thinking abilities, and encourage teamwork.
+Arena Stage's Community Engagement department has also participated in seven partnerships abroad, using the Voices of Now devised theater model to work with communities in Zagreb, Croatia; Lima, Peru; Bosnia and Herzegovina; and six cities in India: Chennai, Hyderabad, Kolkata, Mumbai, New Delhi, and Patna.